vartanbeno/xee/CI.md

 requires:

 - a Paligo controlled github account that's in the Paligo `xee-team`.
 This gives it owner access to the Xee-related crates.
+This could be some other github user's account, or a Paligo specific machine account.

 - a Paligo controlled `crates.io` account associated with that github account.

 - On `crates.io`, In "Account Settings" -> "API Tokens" crate a new token with scopes `publish-new` and `publish-update`.
-It doesn't need crate restrictions as this account would be dedicated to only Paligo-owned crates.
+Unless this user plans to publish non-xee related crates, it doesn't need crate restrictions.

 - Removing the `CRATES_IO_XEE` tokens for the specific Xee repositories on github, and adding a single `CRATES_IO_XEE` token to the Paligo organization.
   (in "Secrets and Variables" -> "Actions")